actoron/jadex/docs/tutorials/quickstart/04 Time Provider.md

 On each call, the `subscribe()` method creates a new subscription future object for the new subscriber and returns that object.
 The subcription future object is also added to the subscriptions list, so it can be notified about each new time message.

 Furthermore, a termination command is set on the subscription future.
-This command is executed when the subscription ends either due to a network error or when a client explicitly cancels the subscription.
+This command is executed when the subscription ends either due to a network error or when a client explicitly terminates the subscription.
 In the command, the time provider agent prints out a message and removes the subscription from the list.

 ## The Agent Life Cycle